Digital Interactive Media and Software Development Incentive

 Q: How much will I receive back in tax credits for what I spent?

-A: Digital Interactive Media projects are awarded a 25% tax credit on qualified production expenses paid to a Louisiana entity/vendor, and labor costs (for Louisiana residents) are awarded an additional 10% (an effective 35% total awarded on labor costs paid to Louisiana residents).
+A: Digital Interactive Media applicants' qualifying projects are awarded up to a 25% tax credit on qualified production expenses paid to a Louisiana entity/vendor, and labor costs (for Louisiana residents) are awarded up to an additional 10% (an effective 35% total awarded on labor costs paid to Louisiana residents).

 Q: Can I still get tax credits for hiring out-of-state labor?